This operation is performed under general anaesthetic and a regional nerve block. It involves two main steps: Arthroscopic release and manipulation.

 Although recurrence of frozen shoulder is rare on the same side, it is common (up to 40% chance) for patients to develop frozen shoulder on their opposite side at another time.

 Shoulder surgery is generally very safe.
-Specific risks of surgery for frozen shoulder are rare but include: Bleeding, infection, broken humerus bone and damage to structures inside your shoulder joint
+Specific risks of surgery for frozen shoulder are rare but include: Bleeding, infection, nerve injury, broken humerus bone and damage to structures inside your shoulder joint

 Mr Granville-Chapman was very polite and his examination and explanation of my symptoms and expected treatment was thorough